ashutoshmjain/gita/src/thought.md

 ---

 The primary difference between humans and other species is our ability to store information outside the evolutionary mechanism.
 Animals and plants adjust to changing conditions through slow evolutionary cycles.
 Humans, on the other hand, adapt quicker because we harness knowledge from our vast zettabyte store of information.
 Knowledge is the magnet that keeps the flock together - it enables larger groups across time and space.
-Value is a (mathematical) measure of knowledge.
+Value is a mathematical measure (token) of knowledge.

 > `Karma` is the action that transitions information into knowledge [^knowledge]. `Vipreet Karma` (opposite of `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information.
 For example when we practice daily to improve our game, it is `Karma`.
 On the opposite side,  when we play a match to put our skills on display, it is called  `Vikarma`.
 With `Karma` we ingest information ; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
 In the process we train a huge biological neural network - human brain.
 >